gravitational/teleport/rfd/0099-pod-access-requests.md

-To achieve this, it proposes changes to Teleport's Roles to introduce a new Role version - `v6` - that extends the `v5` to include a field `kubernetes_resources` where it's possible to specify the Pod names to allow access.
+To achieve this, it proposes changes to Teleport's Roles to introduce a new Role version - `v6` - that extends the `v5` to include a field `kubernetes_resources` where it's possible to specify the Kubernetes Resources to allow access.

 ```yaml
 kind: role